 One of the most prominent tourist destinations in Delhi, the National Zoological Park is popular among all age groups.
-But most of the footfall witnessed here comprise kids and wildlife explorers.
+Most of the footfall witnessed here comprise kids and wildlife explorers.
 It is also the favourite weekend destination among the Delhiites.
-Established in 1959, the park offers you a unique opportunity to see a wide variety of animals, reptiles, and species of birds.
-There are two pathways, one which leads to the library and the other that houses rare species of animals and birds like Hippopotamus, White Tiger, Spider Monkey, Gir Lion, Hyena, Axis deer, Peafowl, Hog Deer, Banteng, Emu, Macaque, African Wild Buffalo, and many more.
+Established in 1959, the park offers a unique opportunity to see a wide variety of animals, reptiles, and species of birds.
+There are two pathways, one which leads to the library and the other that houses rare species of animals and birds, like - Hippopotamus, White Tiger, Spider Monkey, Gir Lion, Hyena, Axis deer, Peafowl, Hog Deer, Banteng, Emu, Macaque, African Wild Buffalo, and many more.

 Carl Hagenbeck of the Zoological Garden of Hamburg was hired to draw the plans for the zoo.
 The plan, after undergoing some modifications, was approved by the Indian government in 1956.
 The National Zoological Park was inaugurated in the year 1959.
 Its name, at first, was just Delhi Zoo.
 Only in 1982, was it renamed to be National Zoological Park.
 It was done in the hopes that it would stand as a model for other zoos in India.

-Python and Indian Cobra.
+5. Python and Indian Cobra.
 There is also a section where Snakes are kept.
-In this section, one can see variety of snakes including Python and Indian Cobra.
+In this section, one can see a variety of snakes including Python and Indian Cobra.

 By Air.
-The nearest airport is Indira Gandhi International Airport which is just a few kilometres away from the park.
+The nearest airport is Indira Gandhi International Airport situated just a few kilometres away from the park.
 The airport is well-connected to other major cities of India as well as overseas.
-Once you reach the airport, you can hire a bus, taxi or auto for the park.
+Once you reach the airport, you can hire a bus, taxi, metro (Pragati Maidan Station on Blue line) or auto for the park.

 By Rail.
 The nearest railway station is New Delhi Railway Station which is well-linked to other major cities of India and has frequent train services across the country.
 Once you reach the station, you can hire a bus, auto, or taxi to reach the park.